MiamiOH-CSE274/Portfolio/README.md

 In the Vise project, Adjacency Lists are the better data structure because there needs to be easy access to all the neighbors of a vertex, in order to run isCompleted and doVise methods easily.
 Also this allows the depth-first search to be ran faster, which is an algorithm needed for this project.

+In our Vise project we used a vector of hexSpaces with pointers to upleft, left, downleft, downright, right, and upright hexes.
+We used this data structure instead of an Adjacency Matrix because it was easier for us to understand how to access certain hexes.
+There are no major running time differences between our data structure and Adjacency Lists.

 Extra Credit - 5